 I've met many who aren't overly fond of the tasty block of pink preserved meat, but things are different in Hawaii.
 SPAM is treasured.

 One of the ultimate marriages of Hawaii and Japan is the SPAM musubi, a seaweed roll filled with a thick slab of fried SPAM luncheon meat.

-Beginning with a piece of seaweed, rice is added, then a piece of SPAM, and finally the treat is wrapped up and smashed into a rectangular package of goodness.
+Beginning with a piece of seaweed, rice is added, then a bit of SPAM, and finally, the treat is wrapped up and smashed into a rectangular package of goodness.

-I it weren’t so unhealthy, I could probably eat a SPAM musubi everyday for the rest of my life!
+If it wasn't so unhealthy, I could probably eat a SPAM musubi every day for the rest of my life!

 3. Loco Moco

 The hamburger is arguably the most famous of all American foods.

 While it's eaten pressed between two buns, you have the opportunity to eat a burger in a loco moco in Hawaii.

 Take a foam container, fill the entire bottom with freshly steamed rice, pile on a few giant-sized fried hamburger patties that are mixed with onions and seasonings, pour an abundance of beefy brown gravy on top.